blargoflatsome/COD/content/c/creation.md

 Choose **up to 3 modern items** that make sense for your character’s backstory.
 *Note: Anything like a gun will have a fixed amount of ammo.*

+## Picking a Species
+You may be a D&D race outside of Human, but this change will take place once to enter the Catacombs.
+The idea being that your race would reflect some aspect of who you are or how you truly see yourself.
+This could be subconsciously and understanding why you appear as that race could be part of your self discovery.